Borega/SundayCoin/README.md

-# WednesdayCoin
+# SundayCoin
-Smart Contract for Wednesday Coin - A coin that you can only use on Wednesdays!
+Smart Contract for Sunday Coin - A coin that you can only use on Sundays!
 Great utility to help you store value without the worry of spending it.

 #### Contract Address: 0x6BB6CdACABca8CcdE8E015dEe0def578E1af9574